shredthaGNAR/list-of-my-starred-repos/README.md

 * [CyberAlbSecOP/Awesome_GPT_Super_Prompting](https://github.com/CyberAlbSecOP/Awesome_GPT_Super_Prompting): ChatGPT Jailbreaks, GPT Assistants Prompt Leaks, GPTs Prompt Injection, LLM Prompt Security, Super Prompts, Prompt Hack, Prompt Security, Ai Prompt Engineering, Adversarial Machine Learning.
 * [zeitlings/ayai-gpt-nexus](https://github.com/zeitlings/ayai-gpt-nexus): OpenAI, Anthropic, and Gemini integrations with support for local LLMs
 * [jarmo/backpocket](https://github.com/jarmo/backpocket): Backpocket is a command line utility for storing a reading list of articles from the Internet to your local disk for the future.
 It's an alternative to Pocket offering all the required features without handing over all your private reading materials to any 3rd party.
+* [alx-xlx/backup-website-to-cloud](https://github.com/alx-xlx/backup-website-to-cloud): This is a script to push a backup of your website, forum etc to Cloud Storage using rclone
 * [joshuachough/backupOneTab](https://github.com/joshuachough/backupOneTab): Back up and restore your OneTab Chrome extension data
 * [jameshealyio/bang-bookmarks](https://github.com/jameshealyio/bang-bookmarks): Replicate DuckDuckGo !bang's in Firefox using Keymarks!
 * [nathanchapman/bash-functions](https://github.com/nathanchapman/bash-functions): 🔮 A collection of useful Bash/ZSH functions